makeabilitylab/makeabilitylabwebsite/README.md

 # Makeability Lab Website
-The [Makeability Lab](https://makeabilitylab.cs.washington.edu) is an HCI/Ubicomp research lab at the University of Washington directed by Professor Jon Froehlich.
-Founded in 2012 by Froehlich and students, the Makeability Lab focuses on designing and studying novel interactive experiences that cross between bits and atoms—the virtual and the physical—and back again to confront some of the world's greatest challenges in environmental sustainability, health and wellness, education, and universal accessibility.
+The [Makeability Lab](https://makeabilitylab.cs.washington.edu) is an HCI/Ubicomp research lab at the University of WashingtonDC which is  directed by Professor Jon Froehlich.
+Founded in 2012 by Froehlich and students of recpective University , the Makeability Lab focuses on designing and studying novel by interactive experiences that cross between bits and atoms—the virtual, the physical— back again to confront some of the world's greatest challenges in the environmental sustainability, health and wellness, education, and universal accessibility are supporting to this reserach.

-This repository contains the [Makeability Lab's website](https://makeabilitylab.cs.washington.edu), which is written in Django (backend) and Bootstrap/Javascript (frontend).
+This repository is contains the [Makeability Lab's website](https://makeabilitylab.cs.washington.edu), which is written in Django (backend) and Bootstrap/Javascript (frontend).

 # Table of Contents
 * [Dev Prereqs](#dev-prereqs)